A desiccant and a sudden cold wind is what greeted me when I arrived in Desaguadero.

 Another long hot day was broken up by a surprising event.

 Two baby Llamas running towards me from quite a distance away.
 Usually, like most animals (apart from the dogs!) they see me and run the other way.

-That evening I only made it as far as Colchani because of the distance.
+That evening, I only made it as far as Colchani because of the distance and headwind.

 A dirt village on the edge of the Salar, I thought this place would be more prosperous as it is the official entrance to the famous Salar de Uyuni.

 All they served was fried pieces of Llama meat, and rice or boiled corn.

 I eventually found a cheap hostel, but they wanted more money than I paid in La Paz.
 And for a shared room!